bruceravel/SCFtests/use.md

 * `models.py`: (python) prepare and run a single Feff calculation
 * `allfits.lar`: (larch) run all fits for all materials
 * `ficompare.lar`: (larch) run all fits for a single material
-* `fit.mustache`: mustache template used to generate gnuplot scripts
+* `plot.mustache`: mustache template used to generate gnuplot scripts
 * `allplots.sh`: (shell) convert all the gnuplot scripts into PNG images
 * `charge.pl`: (perl) snarf information about charge transfer and threshold energies from Feff run logs
 * `README.md`: (markdown) full description of SCF/EXAFS results